aspiringsecurity/EMTTR/README.md

 EthMed Covalent Dashboard: We are developing a Contract Research DAO platform using Covalent that enables healthcare providers, contract researchers and aggregators and pharma organizations to keep track of all the details of their medicine assets, trial budgets, DeFi investments, transactions, and assets across all multiple chains and also displays DAO data using a data visualization chart.
 We are building our solution on top of an existing web3 dashboard system and are planning to integrate it with an analytics, tabulation and collaboration tool namely EtherCalc.
 Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/covalent-nft-dashboard/advance-dashboard

-2. Axelar, Polygon, Fantom: Axelar for communication between Polygon blockchain (pharmaceutical companies and Contract research organizations) and Fantom destination chain (compliance system by government organizations like Ministry of Healthcare or Ministry of Commerce).
-Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/axelar-messaging .
-Polygon audit smart contracts at https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts/Audit-Polygon

-3. Binance: Binance audit smart contracts for government organizations to regulate the tenders and proposals compliance between pharmaceutical companies and CROs (contract research organizations) at https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts/Audit-BSC
+2. Binance: Binance audit smart contracts for government organizations to regulate the tenders and proposals compliance between pharmaceutical companies and CROs (contract research organizations) at https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts/Audit-BSC

-4. MultiChain: MultiChain Webapp integration with EtherCalc for analysis, tabulation, graphing, charting and visualization.
-Please visit the link at https://github.com/aspiringsecurity/EMTTR/tree/main/multichain-webapp/multichain-webapp

-5. Tron DAO: DAOTooling using Tron DAO.
+3. Tron DAO: DAOTooling using Tron DAO.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/tron-contracts

-6. Covalent Dashboard: We are developing a Contract Research DAO platform using Covalent that enables healthcare providers, contract researchers and aggregators and pharma organizations to keep track of all the details of their medicine assets, trial budgets, DeFi investments, transactions, and assets across all multiple chains and also displays DAO data using a data visualization chart.
+4. Covalent Dashboard: We are developing a Contract Research DAO platform using Covalent that enables healthcare providers, contract researchers and aggregators and pharma organizations to keep track of all the details of their medicine assets, trial budgets, DeFi investments, transactions, and assets across all multiple chains and also displays DAO data using a data visualization chart.
 We are building our solution on top of an existing web3 dashboard system and are planning to integrate it with an analytics, tabulation and collaboration tool namely EtherCalc.
 Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/covalent-nft-dashboard/advance-dashboard

-7. OpenZepellin Governance + Evmos Smart Contracts: Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/evmos-smart-contract
+5. OpenZepellin Governance + Evmos Smart Contracts: Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/evmos-smart-contract
    Governor Bravo Model Implementation and Integration: Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/governance